 Most debtors can protect property necessary to work and live and some income using state exemptions.
 In most cases, these are the same exemptions you’d use to protect assets in bankruptcy (a few states have a different set for debt collection).
 So if you don't have much of value or your income is low, the creditor likely won't get anything.
 But valuable property, and a certain amount of wages, will be available for the creditor's taking.

 See Bankruptcy and Credit Card Debt Lawsuits for more information.

 Filing lawsuits and pursuing borrowers in court is expensive.
 In most cases, credit card companies want to avoid the hassle and expense of litigation.
 As a result, they will typically be willing to settle your account for less than you owe.

-Whether the IRS will consider your forgiven credit card debt taxable income depends on numerous factors including your financial situation.
-Because tax laws are extremely complex and tend to change frequently, talk to a tax professional in your area to learn about the tax implications of settling your credit card debt.
+Whether the IRS will consider your forgiven credit card debt to be taxable income will depend on numerous factors, including your financial situation.
+For instance, you might not be stuck paying tax on canceled debt if you can prove you were insolvent.
+However, tax laws are complex and change frequently.
+So talk to a tax professional in your area to be sure you understand the tax implications of settling your credit card debt.

 People struggling to pay credit card bills who file for bankruptcy can stop collection calls and wipe out credit card debt without adverse tax consequences.
 However, whether bankruptcy is the right choice for you will on many factors, including the amount of income, assets, and debt you have.
 For more information, try reading the Top 7 Reasons to File for Bankruptcy Right Away.